DrDonk/OC4VM/README.md

 ## x.x VMware Tools
-OC4VM provides the VMware tools ISO images.
+OC4VM provides a copy of the VMware tools ISO images.
 Version 16/17 of Workstation Pro recognises the darwin.iso files and the tools can be installed in the usual way by using the "Install VMware Tools" menu item.
 The Player version does not automatically pick up the ISO images and so the ISO must be maually attached to the VM via the guest's settings.

+Copy the tools ISOs to these folders:

+* Windows
+* Linux
+* ESXi

 ## x.
 VMware Downloads
 These URLs will link to the latest versions of VMware's products: